monkeyatcomputer/bundoorascouts.org/_pages/sections/venturer-scouts.md

 ## Venturer Scouts
 ### Teenagers Aged 14-17 Years
-#### Meeting times: Not currently meeting
+#### Meeting Time: Not currently meeting

 Life as a Venturer Scout: Venturer Scouts never turn down a challenge, in fact, they make their own!
 Scaling a 30m rock-face or abseiling into caves may frighten most people but Venturer Scouts face the challenge head on and then go white water kayaking!

-As a Venturer Scout you’ll work in Units with other Venturer Scouts and your Adult Leaders are always available to provide you with advice, encouragement, and support.
+As a Venturer Scout you’ll work in units with other Venturer Scouts and your Adult Leaders are always available to provide you with advice, encouragement, and support.
 As a Venturer Scout you’re given the freedom to choose your own activities, depending on your interests, because we know that you’re most motivated to achieve when you’re passionate about what you do.

 Venturer Scouts Meetings: Venturer Scout Units meet on a regular basis and Venturer Leaders are simply there to provide adult leadership and support; they act as your Scouting mentors.
 Unit progress is discussed at meetings, along with how each Unit is turning their goals of the Venturer Program into reality.